Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is jock itch diagnosed?

-Your caregiver will ask about your signs and symptoms and examine you.
-He may ask if you have any medical conditions, such as diabetes.
-Your caregiver may ask if you play sports.
-He may ask if you wear tight clothes or leave wet clothes on for long periods.
-He will check your groin and your feet for a rash.
-You may also need the following test:
+Your healthcare provider will ask about your signs and symptoms and examine you.
+Your provider may ask if you have any medical conditions, such as diabetes, or if you play sports.
+Tell your provider if you wear tight clothes or leave wet clothes on for long periods.
+Your provider will check your groin and your feet for a rash.
+A sample of your skin may be sent to a lab for tests.

 How is jock itch treated?